lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 Thermal spectra are generated in SOXS using the `AtomDB tables <http://www.atomdb.org>`_, and require special handling.
-The :class:`~soxs.spectra.ApecGenerator` class is a factory class which generates new :class:`~soxs.spectra.Spectrum` objects.
-You start by initializing an :class:`~soxs.spectra.ApecGenerator` object:
+The :class:`~soxs.apec.ApecGenerator` class is a factory class which generates new :class:`~soxs.spectra.Spectrum` objects.
+You start by initializing an :class:`~soxs.apec.ApecGenerator` object:

 .. code-block:: python